emeyers/senior_thesis/useful_resources.md

 # Useful resources

-Below are some useful resources for completing your thesis:
+Below are some useful resources for completing your thesis.

 ### YCRC cluster